2021 Rafael Nadal tennis season: French Open

 At the French Open, Nadal entered as the heavy favorite seeking to become the first man to win 21 majors.
 He reached the semifinals after wins over Jannik Sinner and Diego Schwartzman, where he encountered Novak Djokovic in a rematch of the previous year's final.
 There, Nadal was upset by eventual champion Djokovic in four sets, in only his third-ever loss at the French Open.

 Grass court season

 Wimbledon

 Nadal withdrew from both Wimbledon and the Olympics, citing schedule reasons.

 North American hard court season

 Washington (Citi Open)

 Nadal made his Washington debut in 2021.
 He faced Jack Sock in his opener, his first match since losing to Novak Djokovic at the French Open.
 Nadal recovered from a break down in the third set, prevailing in a final set tiebreak.
-He lost in the round of 16 to Lloyd Harris (tennis) in three sets.
+He lost in the round of 16 to Lloyd Harris in three sets.

-Following more injury problems, Nadal withdrew from Toronto and Cincinnati, and, on August 20th, ended his season, citing his ongoing foot injury as the main issue.
+Following more injury problems, Nadal withdrew from Toronto and Cincinnati, and, on August 20, ended his season, citing his ongoing foot injury as the main issue.